 Frank Foster turnback cuffs in The Man with the Golden Gun.
 Notice the design has changed since Live and Let Die.

 Then there is Connery in Never Say Never Again, which I don’t include as part of the James Bond series.
 Connery wears the same button-down cocktail cuff that Roger Moore wears in The Persuaders, with both lounge suits and evening wear.

 Cocktail cuffs can also be seen on Don Adam in the first season of Get Smart and on Dick Van Dyke in the last three seasons of The Dick Van Dyke Show.
 Martin Landau occasionally wears them in Mission Impossible.
 Peter Sellers wears them in What’s New Pussycat.
 I once spotted game show mogul Mark Goodson wearing them on an appearance on Family Feud.
+Peter Ustinov was also a fan.
 A lot of jazz musicians were very style-conscious in the 60s and too can be seen sporting cocktail cuffs.

-I think this covers everything about the cocktail cuff (or whatever you like to call it) but if you have any questions feel free to ask.
+This covers the essentials about the cocktail cuff (or whatever you like to call it) but if you have any questions feel free to ask.